bryteidea/project-horizon/templates/README.md

 3. Update the init_project.py script to include the new flavor
 4. Add template files for the flavor-specific structure

-*Made with pride by PixelMyNixel – 2025*
+*Made with pride by Bryte Idea – 2025*